HMS Calypso (1805): Baltic and Azores

 Some accounts put Groube in Calypso at Faial in the Azores in late September.
 She took back to England some of the wounded from the debacle in which the American privateer General Armstrong, under Samuel Chester Reid, inflicted a defeat and heavy losses on cutting-out parties from the third rate Plantagenet, the frigate Rota, and Carnation, a sister ship to Calypso.

 Groube's successor in June 1814 was Commander Charles Reid.
 On 21 February 1815 Reid recaptured Maid of the Mill.
 Then on 15 March Calypso and Meander were in company with Aquilon when Acquilon recaptured Thomas.

 In 1816 Lieutenant John Sisson was acting commander.

 Mediterranean

 In April 1816, Lord Exmouth concluded treaties with the Regency of Algiers on the exchange of captives and slaves.
 Calypso carried to Genoa 40 Sardinians who had been slaves and brought back to Algiers eight Algerine captives, together with the ransom for the freed Sardinians.

+Fate

-FateCalypso was in ordinary at Chatham from 1817 to 1820.
+Calypso was in ordinary at Chatham from 1817 to 1820.
 She was broken up in 1821.